charlomurima/three-numbers/README.md

-#computed the largest of three-numbers
+#computes the largest of three-numbers